 Due to ongoing reforms, the final opportunity to sit exams for this specification is Summer 2018.

-The deadline for enrolling is 31st October.
-After this date we strongly recommend adding our Fast Track service to your enrolment.
-We are able to accept enrolments with Fast Track until 31st December.
+The deadline for enrolling is 31st December and we strongly recommend adding our Fast Track service to your enrolment.

 A basic understanding of the laws of the UK is incredibly useful in all walks of life.
 Our home study GCSE will introduce you to the underlying principles that govern UK law, and how they affect individuals, groups and institutions.
 If you want to study law at A level or as a degree, this course will serve as an excellent knowledge base on which to build your understanding.
 Even if you have no desire to further your studies, this distance learning GCSE will make you more aware of your rights and responsibilities as a UK citizen and provide you with information that could protect you in a range of situations.
 Full details of the course can be found below.